Where I've Been, How I Got There, and Why I Was There

 Mississippi: Went through on I-55 between Memphis, TN, and New Orleans, LA, on the 1989 trip to El Paso and Los Angeles (see California).
 Saw Jackson.
 In 2013 entered, turned around at the first exit, and returned to Tennessee on I-55/69 (see Texas).

-Missouri: We went through Missouri on three of the trips out West (see California) plus the 2013 trip (see Texas).
-Saw the Gateway Arch in St. Louis in 1982, 1989, and 2013 (the latter with fireworks in front).
-Saw Kansas City in 1979 and 1982.
+Missouri: We went through Missouri on three of the trips out West (see California) plus the 2013 trip (see Texas) and 2018.
+Saw the Gateway Arch in St. Louis in 1982, 1989, and 2013 (the latter with fireworks in front), also 2018.
+Saw Kansas City in 1979, 1982, and 2018.

 Montana: Caught a tiny piece of the state at Alzada on the 2016 Mt.
 Rushmore trip.
 Alzada is probably used to people coming over the boundary from the Devil's Tower area of Wyoming just to say that they were there.